Susan Webb has been practicing yoga since 2010 and has been teaching yoga since 2017.

-In her free time, Hilda loves to travel the world with her family, friends and retreat groups(JOIN HER), advocate for the rights of animals, spend time outdoors hiking and practicing the ancient practice of Shinrin Yoku, & scuba diving.
+In her free time, Hilda loves to travel the world with her family, friends and retreat groups(<--- JOIN HER), advocate for the rights of animals and our planet, spend time outdoors hiking and practicing Shinrin Yoku (forest bathing), scuba diving & ice bathing.
 She also enjoys creating essential oil blends and learning about the medicinal uses of plants.
-She hopes to achieve certifications as a forest therapist and herbalist one day in the not so distant future.
+She hopes to achieve certifications as an herbalist one day in the future.